Kevin Curtis: Philadelphia Eagles

 In 2009, Curtis played in the Eagles first two games of the season, before requiring arthroscopic surgery on his left knee.
 He missed twelve games because of it, and did not return until week 15 against the San Francisco 49ers.
 He was released by the Eagles on March 18, 2010.
 He later attended workouts for the Giants and Lions but was not offered a contract.

-Later career (2010–2011)

 During the 2010 offseason, Curtis underwent treatment for testicular cancer.
 After a successful surgery in September, Curtis announced he would be returning to the NFL.